 Winetasting is definitely one of the best things to do in Portland, but it isn’t necessarily ideal if you want to keep a safe distance from others.
-Luckily there are several prominent Oregon wineries that are hosting virtual wine tasting events so you can experience their vino from the comfort of your own home.
+Luckily several prominent Oregon wineries are hosting virtual wine tasting events.
+You can experience their vino from the comfort of your own home.

 Brooks Wines hosts a “wine and stories” virtual event where you can choose a topic that interests you while you sample wine.
 Fairsing Vineyards has a library of virtual wine tastings that are easy to access on their website.
 Raptor Ridge Winery offers several virtual tour packages for your tasting convenience.
 And Stoller Family Estate has a YouTube channel with cooking and tasting videos that are fun to follow along!

 2. Do an Online DIY Project

 If you have a hankering to get crafty while stuck at home but don’t know where to start, consider booking a virtual DIY class!
 You can participate alone or invite a few friends to join as well.
 Add some wine and you’ve got a recipe for a fun virtual party where you’re all still safely socially distanced!